 Clean Water Act

-Wetlands are generally protected from filling and development under Section 404 of the Clean Water Act (CWA).
+Wetlands are federally protected from filling and development under Section 404 of the Clean Water Act (CWA).
 The primary goal of the CWA is to regulate “waters of the U.S.”, including wetlands, from discharge of dredge or fill materials.
-While all wetlands within the U.S. were once considered waters of the U.S., the interpretation of this definition has changed based on the 2003 SWANCC and 2008 Rapanos Supreme Court decisions.
-Today, only wetlands that have a perennial surface water connection to navigable waters of the U.S. are included under the jurisdiction of the CWA, leaving many “isolated” wetlands unregulated.
+While all wetlands within the U.S. were once considered waters of the U.S., the interpretation of this definition has changed over time based on the 2003 SWANCC, 2008 Rapanos, and 2022 Sackett Supreme Court decisions.
+Today, only wetlands that have a perennial surface water connection to navigable waters of the U.S. are included under the jurisdiction of the CWA, leaving many geographically “isolated” wetlands and ephemeral streams unregulated.
 It is important to note that the term “isolated” does not consider the complex network of seasonal and permanent groundwater and surface water pathways that link wetlands to downslope streams, wetlands, and other waterbodies.

 CWA regulation requires permitting for all activities that discharge dredge or fill material into any waters of the U.S. Environmental impacts are to be avoided if possible, and mitigated if necessary.
 Permits are granted by the U.S. Army Corps of Engineers (USACE).
 If there is no practicable alternative to the filling of a wetland, a development project requires compensatory mitigation.
 Mitigation can include restoring a degraded or drained wetland, creating a new wetland, enhancing an existing wetland, or preserving an existing wetland.
 Though the permittee is responsible for mitigation, third parties may take on the mitigation responsibility via mitigation banking.
 Mitigation banks are wetland areas that have already been created or restored to offset wetland impacts.
 Permittees can purchase mitigation credits from banks depending on the number of credits required for the area of impacted wetland.
 Alternatively, in-lieu fee mitigation involves a third party that collects mitigation funds from a large number of permittees and pools these financial resources to create a new mitigation wetland.

-Within Colorado, wetland impacts are regulated by one of three USACE districts and permits and questions are typically addressed by the office closest to the proposed impact area.
+Within Colorado, wetland impacts are regulated by two different USACE districts and permits and questions are typically addressed by the office closest to the proposed impact area.
 The EPA maintains an online mapping tool showing CWA Approved Jurisdictional Determinations.
 A map of the USACE districts, along with contact information (click on map), is provided below.

 Swampbuster provisions of the Food Security Act